declare-lab/contextual-utterance-level-multimodal-sentiment-analysis/README.md

 Note: Keeping the unimodal flag as True (default False) shall train all unimodal lstms first (level 1 of the network mentioned in the paper)

-Note: Unlike the paper, we haven't used an SVM on the penultimate layer.
-This is in effort to keep the whole network differentiable at some performance cost.

 ### Developers